 If you’re a B2B business that’s partnered with another company (for example, at Columbus, we’re a Microsoft partner) ask if your customer can leave you a review on the partner portal.
 You can also create case studies, whether it’s a video or written.

 Your e-commerce website design is one piece in the overall e-commerce strategy puzzle

 For many businesses, their website can be the first point of contact between buyer and seller, so the way your website looks and works matters.
 But that’s not all.
 Nowadays, with people doing most of their shopping online, businesses have had to up their e-commerce games, leading to a significant increase in the amount of competition.

 A great e-commerce website design is just one part of your overall e-commerce strategy.
 You need to consider other areas of your overall strategy, such as social media marketing and using solutions to provide your customers with the best service and experience possible.
 Interested in finding out more?

-Register for our webinar on 9 December at 10am GMT where we’ll be discussing all things B2B e-commerce strategy and helping you pinpoint the areas for improvement in your current strategy.
+Watch our on-demand webinar where we talk all things B2B e-commerce strategy and helping you pinpoint the areas for improvement in your current strategy.